VertebrateResequencing/vr-pipe/README.md

 recommended you 'install Bundle::CPAN' using 'cpan' prior to attempting setup.

 First, do the initial setup and dependency installation:
-$ perl Build.PL
+`perl Build.PL`

 If this says you have "ERRORS/WARNINGS FOUND IN PREREQUISITES" try:
-$ ./Build installdeps
+`./Build installdeps`
 to install missing prerequisites from CPAN.

 installdeps will install things automatically in some random order, but ideally you should manually install certain modules in a specific order:

-1) EV
+1. EV
-2) AnyEvent
+2. AnyEvent
-3) Continuity (specifically its Coro dependency)
+3. Continuity (specifically its Coro dependency)

 Possible problems you may encounter in installing your missing prerequisites:

-# You may find that you have to unset your LANG environment variable temporarily
-  to install all CPAN prerequisites.
+* You may find that you have to unset your LANG environment variable temporarily to install all CPAN prerequisites.
-# You will likely find that Inline::Filters fails its preprocess.t test; this is
-  ok and you can manually use 'cpan' to: cpan> force install Inline::Filters
+* You will likely find that Inline::Filters fails its preprocess.t test; this is ok and you can manually use `cpan` to:
+  `cpan> force install Inline::Filters`
-# You may find that MooseX::Types::Parameterizable fails its tests.
-In that case
-  you can manually use 'cpan' to install an earlier version that should work: cpan> install JJNAPIORK/MooseX-Types-Parameterizable-0.07.tar.gz
+* You may find that MooseX::Types::Parameterizable fails its tests.
+In that case you can manually use 'cpan' to install an earlier version that should work:
+  `cpan> install JJNAPIORK/MooseX-Types-Parameterizable-0.07.tar.gz`
-# If you find that AnyEvent::ForkManager fails tests and emits errors
-  mentioning WNOHANG, you will have to cd to the cpan build directory and edit line 11 of blib/lib/AnyEvent/ForkManager.pm to read "use POSIX qw(WNOHANG);" (without the quotes).
-Then you can do "make test" and "make install".
+* If you find that AnyEvent::ForkManager fails tests and emits errors mentioning WNOHANG, you will have to cd to the cpan build directory and edit line 11 of blib/lib/AnyEvent/ForkManager.pm to read "use POSIX qw(WNOHANG);" (without the quotes).
+Then you can do `make test` and `make install`.
-# Twiggy may fail its disconnect.t test.
+* Twiggy may fail its disconnect.t test.
 This is safe to ignore; just:
-  cpan> force install Twiggy
+  `cpan> force install Twiggy`
-# You may encounter difficulties installing Proc::ProcessTable, which is one of
-  Proc::Killfam's dependencies.
-In that case, try manually installing an earlier version of it before retrying the Proc::Killfam install normally: cpan> install DURIST/Proc-ProcessTable-0.44.tar.gz
+* You may encounter difficulties installing Proc::ProcessTable, which is one of Proc::Killfam's dependencies.
+In that case, try manually installing an earlier version of it before retrying the Proc::Killfam install normally:
+  `cpan> install DURIST/Proc-ProcessTable-0.44.tar.gz`
-# Some installs of Perl 5.8.8 can have trouble with Class::Accessor::Grouped (a
-  prerequisite of DBIx::Class), where some tests fail due to desired error messages not looking quite right.
-This should be harmless in reality, so just force install it: cpan> force install Class::Accessor::Grouped and then try the DBIx::Class installation again normally.
+* Some installs of Perl 5.8.8 can have trouble with Class::Accessor::Grouped (a prerequisite of DBIx::Class), where some tests fail due to desired error messages not looking quite right.
+This should be harmless in reality, so just force install it:
+  `cpan> force install Class::Accessor::Grouped`
+  and then try the DBIx::Class installation again normally.
-# If you run into a problem installing XML::LibXML due to an inability to find
-  the required libs, try using your OS package management system to install it, eg. for Ubuntu: sudo apt-get install libxml-libxml-perl
+* If you run into a problem installing XML::LibXML due to an inability to find the required libs, try using your OS package management system to install it, eg. for Ubuntu:
+  `sudo apt-get install libxml-libxml-perl`
-# Likewise for XML::LibXSLT:
+* Likewise for XML::LibXSLT:
-  sudo apt-get install libxml-libxslt-perl
+  `sudo apt-get install libxml-libxslt-perl`
-# Crypt::Random has a prerequisite of Math::Pari, which in turn requires pari-gp
-  and may have trouble finding and using it.
+* Crypt::Random has a prerequisite of Math::Pari, which in turn requires pari-gp and may have trouble finding and using it.
 If you encounter problems, try entering the cpan build directory where it tried to build Math::Pari, then
   do:
-  sudo wget ftp://megrez.math.u-bordeaux.fr/pub/pari/unix/OLD/pari-2.3.5.tar.gz
+  `sudo wget ftp://megrez.math.u-bordeaux.fr/pub/pari/unix/OLD/pari-2.3.5.tar.gz`
-  sudo perl Makefile.PL Configure pari_tgz=./pari-2.3.5.tgz
+  `sudo perl Makefile.PL Configure pari_tgz=./pari-2.3.5.tgz`
-  sudo make; sudo make test; sudo make install
+  `sudo make; sudo make test; sudo make install`
-# Time::Format may fail some tests with errors mentioning problems with
-  Date::Manip.
-As long as you actually have Date::Manip installed, these failures are probably fine and you can force the install: cpan> force install Time::Format
+* Time::Format may fail some tests with errors mentioning problems with Date::Manip.
+As long as you actually have Date::Manip installed, these failures are probably fine and you can force the install:
+  `cpan> force install Time::Format`
-# Redis may fail one its tests due to an error message not being in the
-  expected format.
-This is safe to ignore: cpan> force install Redis
+* Redis may fail one its tests due to an error message not being in the expected format.
+This is safe to ignore:
+  `cpan> force install Redis`
-# If all the prerequisites seem to be installed but running 'perl Build.PL'
-  gives you an error message mentioning problems with any kind of Moose module, one possibility is that you have a mixture of some new Moose modules and old ones.
+* If all the prerequisites seem to be installed but running 'perl Build.PL' gives you an error message mentioning problems with any kind of Moose module, one possibility is that you have a mixture of some new Moose modules and old ones.
 You can solve this by updating all your Moose-related modules to their latest versions.
 Eg. if you have cpanm installed, try:
-  $ cpanm Class::MOP Fey Fey::ORM MooseX::Aliases MooseX::ClassAttribute
+  `cpanm Class::MOP Fey Fey::ORM MooseX::Aliases MooseX::ClassAttribute
     MooseX::LazyRequire MooseX::Method::Signatures MooseX::NonMoose MooseX::POE
     MooseX::Role::Cmd MooseX::Role::Parameterized MooseX::SemiAffordanceAccessor
-    MooseX::Singleton MooseX::StrictConstructor
+    MooseX::Singleton MooseX::StrictConstructor`
-# If you get as far as running "./Build test" (see below), and find some tests
-  failing with an error message that mentions IO::Uncompress::Gunzip, try installing the latest version of that: cpan> install IO::Uncompress::Gunzip
+* If you get as far as running `./Build test` (see below), and find some tests failing with an error message that mentions IO::Uncompress::Gunzip, try installing the latest version of that:
+  `cpan> install IO::Uncompress::Gunzip`

+# Configure

 Once the prerequisites are installed you will be asked a number of setup questions such as the details of your production and testing databases.
 It is